federico-pepe/ableton-live-extensions/README.md

 # Ableton Live Extensions Experiments

-Break what's expected.
-Make Live your own.
-Extensions are a new way to enhance Live's capabilities with powerfull tools that can speed up your workflow by automating repetitive tasks, sparkle or scramble new ideas and even more.
+*Break what's expected.
+Make Live your own.*

+Extensions are a new way to enhance Live's capabilities with powerful tools that can speed up your workflow by automating repetitive tasks, sparkle or scramble new ideas and even more.

 This repository is a collection of some of the extensions I've developed for you to try out, explore and edit.
+Most of them are just tests designed to check out the SDK's capabilities.

 You can read more about Ableton Extensions here: